Monday, October 15, 2012

 Rule #1: Please peruse previous issues to get an idea as to what Clockwise Cat is looking for content-wise, and style-wise.

 Rule #2: Please adhere to the following guidelines.
-Failure to do so will earn you a cyber-spanking, plus possible disqualification from consideration.
+Failure to do so will earn you a cyber-spanking, plus DISQUALIFICATION FROM CONSIDERATION.
 Banishment from the universe will also be contemplated if your guideline violations are particularly egregious.
 (We do realize, of course, that you may perversely revel in spankings, cyber-wise and otherwise, in which case we must banish you from the universe for being such a kinky creep.
 On the other hand, we kind of revel in a little spanky-panky ourselves, so HEY.)

 POETRY: